geckom/smartcharge-predictor/README.md

 - Ensure learn_from_history is enabled in integration options
 - Integration will fall back to empirical model if ML unavailable
 - If scikit-learn installation failed, restart Home Assistant to retry installation
+- On Python 3.13, versions >=1.7.0 may build from source; this integration pins to <1.7.0 to use pre-built wheels.
+If needed, install manually with: `pip install "scikit-learn>=1.0.0,<1.7.0"`

 **Learning from history disabled**
 - If learn_from_history is disabled, history recording continues but model training is skipped